karlerss/karlerss-blog/content/blog/virtues-self-confidence-prudence/index.md

 Balance your prudence with self-confidence.
 You won't need that Elasticsearch/[Hadoop](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html)/Kubernetes cluster until you do.
 Sometimes, to get a fast and honest signal about your new thing's usefulness, it might make sense to break some users existing workflows.
 Without self-confidence, you get stuck in ambiguity and analysis-paralysis.
 Making a decision and committing to it is valuable in itself.

 The prudence/confidence balance determines seniority.
+Your software can change your users, and it might not.
 The best way to practice is by making mistakes in a semi-controlled environment, where consequences are real but not an existential threat.

 [^1]: Full chapter [here](/img/italo-calvino-invisible-cities-andria.png).